Rail Safety Enhancement Program

 • Reduce greenhouse gasses by encouraging goods movement by freight and encouraging mode shift for active transportation by removing barriers to active transportation facilities at the at-grade crossings

-Development of the RSEP is split into two phases—RSEP-A and RSEP-B—to achieve the project goals and construct improvements in a three to five-year timeframe.
+Development of the RSEP is split into three phases—RSEP-A, RSEP-B and RSEP-C—to achieve the project goals and construct improvements in a three to five-year timeframe.
 A prioritization framework for the at-grade crossings was approved by the Alameda County Transportation Commission in 2018 as part of the Rail Strategy Study that narrowed the 133 at-grade crossing locations in Alameda County to 56 locations.
 For more information regarding each phase of the Project, continue to the respective tabs for each project phase.

 At-grade crossings for the RSEP are located in the cities of Berkeley, Fremont, Hayward, Livermore, Oakland, San Leandro, Union City, and in the Alameda County communities of Ashland, Cherryland and San Lorenzo.
 Project partners include the California Department of Transportation, the California Public Utilities Commission and Union Pacific Railroad.

-Map of RSEP Phases A and B Crossings
+Map for RSEP Phases A, B and C

 Improvements for the RSEP are being funded locally by Measure BB and federally with the $25 million Federal Railroad Administration Consolidated Rail Infrastructure and Safety Improvement (CRISI) Grant –the largest CRISI grant awarded in California and the second largest in the nation.
 See the full press release.